polakowo/vectorbt/README.md

 Take a simple [Dual Moving Average Crossover](https://en.wikipedia.org/wiki/Moving_average_crossover) strategy for example.
 By calculating the performance of each reasonable window combination and plotting the whole thing as a heatmap (as we do above), you can easily identify how performance depends on window size.
-If you additionally calculate the same heatmap over multiple time periods, you will spot how performance varies with downtrends and uptrends.
-By doing the same for other strategies such as holding and trading randomly, you can compare them using significance tests.
+If you additionally compute the same heatmap over multiple time periods, you will spot how performance varies with downtrends and uptrends.
+Finally, by running the same pipeline on other strategies such as holding and trading randomly, you can compare them and decide whether your strategy is worth executing.
 With vectorbt, this analysis can be done in minutes, and will effectively save you hours of getting the same insights using other libraries.

 ## How it works?

 vectorbt combines pandas, NumPy and Numba sauce to obtain orders-of-magnitude speedup over other libraries.

-It natively works on pandas objects, while performing all calculations using NumPy and Numba under the hood.
+It natively works on pandas objects, while performing all computations using NumPy and Numba under the hood.
-This way, it is much faster than pandas alone.
+This way, it is often much faster than pandas alone.

 ```python-repl
 >>> import pandas as pd